 What Are Minnesota's Open Meeting Laws?

-By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on March 10, 2023
+By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on June 3, 2025

+Democracy requires government officials to act in an open and transparent manner.
 For this reason, Minnesota law generally requires all multi-member governmental bodies to open their business meetings to the public.

-What Is Considered a “Meeting”?
+What Is Considered a Meeting?

-The law broadly defines a “meeting” of a covered governmental body to be any gathering of at least a quorum of the body’s membership.
+The law broadly defines “meeting” of a covered governmental body to be any gathering of at least a quorum of the body’s membership.

 For example, let’s say a city council has 13 members.
 A quorum is normally defined as a majority of the membership, or in this case 7 members.

-So, as far as the state’s open meeting law is concerned, any gathering of at least 7 members of a public body where official business is discussed is a “meeting” and must be open to the public.
+So, as far as the state’s open meeting law is concerned, any gathering of at least seven members of a public body where official business is discussed is a “meeting” and must be open to the public.

 Conversely, if less than a quorum is present, there is no meeting, as by law no business can take place.

-What Closed Meetings May Remain?
+What Closed Meetings Are Allowed?

 Chapter 13D does not apply to meetings of the Minnesota commissioner of corrections or to any state governmental body when it exercises a “quasi-judicial function,” such as disciplinary proceedings.